Jonathan Augustinsson

-Hans Oskar Jonathan Augustinsson (born 30 March 1996) is a Swedish professional footballer who plays for Rosenborg as a left-back.
+Hans Oskar Jonathan Augustinsson (born 30 March 1996) is a Swedish professional footballer who currently free agent as a left-back.

 Club career

 Augustinsson signed for Rosenborg BK in 2021, signing a four-year contract with the club.

 International career

 He made his debut for the Sweden national team on 8 January 2019 in a friendly against Finland, as a starter.

 Personal life

-Jonathan is the younger brother of Sevilla's Ludwig Augustinsson, who is currently on loan with Aston Villa that also plays in the same position.
+Jonathan is the younger brother of Sevilla's Ludwig Augustinsson, who is currently on loan with R.S.C.
+Anderlecht that also plays in the same position.